LaMarseillaise/Constitution-3/Constitution-3.md

 ## Section 6: Inspectors General of the Executive

-For each Executive Department, there shall be an Inspector appointed by the Senate to serve as an independent constitutional monitor.
+For each Executive Department, there shall be an Inspector nominated by the President and confirmed by the Senate to serve as a constitutional monitor.
+Inspectors shall serve staggered six-year terms and may be removed by Senate supermajority or judicial conviction.

-The Inspector shall investigate suspected violations of law or this Constitution by the Council, initiate prosecution before the Supreme Court, and recommend impeachment proceedings to the Senate.
+The Inspector shall investigate suspected violations of law or this Constitution by Council members, including misconduct or inaction, and may initiate prosecution before the Ethics Tribunal or recommend impeachment proceedings to the Senate.
+Inspectors operate under the authority of the President, who may direct them to initiate an investigation.

-Inspectors shall serve fixed six-year terms, renewable once, and may not be removed except by Senate supermajority or judicial conviction.

 # Article III - The Judiciary